 How to meal prep waffles:

-These can also be frozen and stored for meal prep!
+Waffles can also be frozen and stored for meal prep!
 Let them cool down before transferring individual waffles into plastic bags.
-Stack them in the freezer and enjoy for up to 2 months.
+Stack waffles the freezer and enjoy for up to 2 months.
 When you're ready to eat, pop one in the toaster oven for about a minute.